Chicano studies: 1960s

-Many Chican@ scholars agree that Chican@ studies came about as a result of the Chicana@ student movements, whether they were in the form of protests, activism or just taking part in el movimiento, also known as the Chicano movement.
-Chican@ studies was seen as a way to advance Mexican American perspectives on culture, history and literature.
-The major push for universities and colleges to include Chican@ studies came within the context of the African-American civil rights struggle.
+Many Chicano scholars agree that Chicano studies came about as a result of the Chicana@ student movements, whether they were in the form of protests, activism or just taking part in el movimiento, also known as the Chicano movement.
+Chicano studies was seen as a way to advance Mexican American perspectives on culture, history and literature.
+The major push for universities and colleges to include Chicano studies came within the context of the African-American civil rights struggle.
 During the 1960s, Mexican American educators demanded that colleges and universities address the pedagogical needs of Mexican American students.
 Scholar Rodolfo Acuña noted that this was especially important because Mexican American student populations grew significantly in the 1960s.
 In addition, many young people and students were becoming very politically active and began to organize for political causes.
 A student organization that grew out of the civil rights movements of the '60s was the Mexican American Youth Organization (MAYO), which began to work towards educational reform.
 MAYO was very active in promoting student walkouts in Texas and California to highlight problems that Mexican American students faced.
-As students became more organized, they began to develop "experimental colleges" where informal classes on topics important to the Chican@ movement were taught.
+As students became more organized, they began to develop "experimental colleges" where informal classes on topics important to the Chicano movement were taught.

 In 1963, Manuel H. Guerra, professor at the University of Southern California and chair of the Mexican American Political Association's (MAPA) Education Committee, reported on "serious discriminatory policies and practices" at his university in relation to hiring Mexican Americans, especially considering that there had been an increase in the number of Mexican American students.
 According to scholar Rodolfo Acuña, serving Mexican American students without providing Mexican American faculty was considered a sort of colonialism and cultural assimilation.
 In addition, many Mexican American students were put at a disadvantage because speaking Spanish (even outside of class) was considered "degrading" or "un-American."
 Opportunities such as the Educational Opportunity Program (EOP) helped increase the number of minorities entering colleges and universities.
-Educators and students alike began to visualize "an academic program that could serve and transform the Mexican American community," a program that would become Chican@ studies and which was built by and for Chican@s.
+Educators and students alike began to visualize "an academic program that could serve and transform the Mexican American community," a program that would become Chicano studies and which was built by and for Chicanos.